leto/mastering_komodo_dpow/README.md

 # High Level Overview of KMD DPoW

-DPoW sends blockhash data from your coin, to KMD, which is then sent to Bitcoin, providing a small coin with a small hashrate the security of BTC hashrate.
+DPoW sends blockhash data from your coin, to potentially another coin like HUSH, which is then sent to Bitcoin, providing a small coin with a small hashrate the security of BTC hashrate.
 This data is embedded in OP\_RETURN metadata which Komodo Notary Nodes continuosly send.
 Notary nodes run full nodes of Bitcoin, Komodo, and all Komodo Asset chains